pabloexeg/CodeTest_PabloGimenez/README.md

 This repository has the answers and code for CodeTest to Role SDET

 ## Installation:
-We need to install the following tools
+We need to install the following tools.
-->Maven
+->Maven.
-->Java (JDK,JRE - 1.8)
+->Java (JDK,JRE - 1.8).

-You need to create the environment variables ->JAVA_HOME
+You need to create the environment variables.
-->MAVEN_HOME

-## Answers
-If you need to check each answers about CodeTest.
-You can open the file CodeTest_Answers.doc
+->JAVA_HOME.
+->MAVEN_HOME.

 ## License
 OpenSource

+## Answers
+Followign are the answear of each Task.

+Task 1 - Automated web testing
+		With a test automation framework of selenium with java, test Wikipedia's search feature by searching for "Voyager 1" and add assertions for the same.
+    Answer: Download the repository and Run the Project